wan monitoring

 Good visibility and security posture

 It’s good that other network and security teams can work off a common platform and standard telemetry.
-A network monitoring system can be used while plugging into your SD-WAN controller to help operationalize your SD-WAN environments.
+A network monitoring system can plug into your SD-WAN controller to help operationalize your SD-WAN environments.
 Many application performance problems arise from security issues.
 So, you need to know your applications and examine encrypted traffic without decrypting.

 We have Flow, SNMP, and API for network performance monitoring and diagnostics.
 We have encrypted traffic analysis and machine learning (ML) for threat and risk identification for security teams.
 This will help you reduce complexity and will increase efficiency and emerge.
 So we have many things, such as secure access service edge (SASE) SD-WAN, and the network and security teams are under pressure to respond better.